SatelliteApplicationsCatapult/helm-charts/stable/ard-workflow/README.md

 It's necessary to first create a *values-ard.yaml* file specific to the Kubernetes cluster and the ARD workflow that is being deployed.\
 For the full set of configurable options see [values.yaml](values.yaml).

-As example, for a development environment you might have:
+As example, for a development environment we might have:

 ```yaml
 worker: